coderefinery/git-intro/content/aliases.md

 - Aliases can either be specific to a repository or global.
   - Global aliases help you do the things you are used to across Git projects.
   - Per-project aliases can also be created.

-### Example alias
+- Global aliases are stored in `~/.gitconfig`.

+## Example alias: git graph

-A very useful shortcut which we will use a lot today:
+A very useful shortcut which we use a lot in our workshops:

 ```console
 $ git config --global alias.graph "log --all --graph --decorate --oneline"